QXIP/Qbana/README.md

 ## Overview

 Qbana is an open source (Apache Licensed), browser based analytics and search interface to nProbe, Logstash and other timestamped data sets stored in ElasticSearch.
+Qbana comes preloaded with several dahboards tuned to nProbe and it's many plugins (ntop.org)

 ### Requirements
 * Elasticsearch 0.90.9 or above